holochain/holochain/docs/developer_setup.md

 ### Build Holochain

-If using Nix, start by opening a developer shell using `nix develop --override-input versions ./versions/weekly --override-input holochain . .#coreDev` at the root of the repository.
+If using Nix, start by opening a developer shell using `nix develop --override-input versions ./versions/weekly .#coreDev` at the root of the repository.
 This will take a while the first time you run it.

 Now you can build the project with `cargo build`.